iley/kamaji.cc/content/hardware/classic/_index.md

  * USB-B cable

-Note that Kamaji Classic uses a USB-B socket (not to be confused with Mini-B and Micro-B) for power which are uncommon nowadays.
+Note that Kamaji Classic uses a USB-B socket (not to be confused with Mini-B and Micro-B) for power which is uncommon nowadays.

 <img src="/images/usb-b-cable.jpeg">